diffplug/goomph/README.md

 ## Acknowledgements

 * Andrey Hihlovskiy's excellent [Wuff](https://github.com/akhikhl/wuff) and [Unpuzzle](https://github.com/akhikhl/unpuzzle) libraries have been a huge boon to everyone trying to get Gradle and Eclipse to collaborate.
+* Thanks to Peter Kriens for the excellent [bnd](https://github.com/bndtools/bnd).
+* Thanks to JRuyi and Agemo Cui for [osgibnd-gradle-plugin](https://github.com/jruyi/osgibnd-gradle-plugin), which inspired `BndManifestPlugin`.
-* Thanks to Neil Fraser of Google for [diff-match-patch](https://code.google.com/p/google-diff-match-patch/).
+* Thanks to Neil Fraser of Google for [diff-match-patch](https://code.google.com/p/google-diff-match-patch/) which is very helpful for testing.
 * Formatted by [spotless](https://github.com/diffplug/spotless), [as such](https://github.com/diffplug/durian/blob/v2.0/build.gradle?ts=4#L70-L90).
 * Bugs found by [findbugs](http://findbugs.sourceforge.net/), [as such](https://github.com/diffplug/durian/blob/v2.0/build.gradle?ts=4#L92-L116).
 * Scripts in the `.ci` folder are inspired by [Ben Limmer's work](http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/).